cyverse/cyverse-sdk/docs/set-token.md

 }
 ```

 If your token at some point in time expires, simply re-run the *auth-tokens-create -S* command.
-You'll only need to enter your iPlant password, as the other values will be automatically remembered.
-You will need to configure the iPlant API SDK on each system you plan to develop on.
+You'll only need to enter your CyVerse password, as the other values will be automatically remembered.
+You will need to configure the CyVerse API SDK on each system you plan to develop on.
 To do so, clone the repo from GitHub, update your environment variables as above, then run *auth-tokens-create -S* using the consumerSecret and consumerKey for your Oauth2 client.

 More information on this step is available at [Authentication Token Management](http://agaveapi.co/authentication-token-management/) in the Agave live docs